Frenchmans Cap: Access

 Access to the mountain is usually via a multi-day bushwalk from the Lyell Highway.
 Parks and Wildlife Service and other authorities in Tasmania give advice about the access and preparation needed – due to the changing conditions of the area.

 The track is repeatedly overgrown, due to the vegetation and the rainfall of the area.

 The walk to the peak along the well marked track typically takes two days.
 The first day of about 16 km will bring walkers to Lake Vera Hut.
 Water is plentiful (and drinkable) in all seasons.
 Walk time from Lyell Highway to Lake Vera is between six and eight hours.
 This part of the walk was historically very difficult, including two steep and prolonged ascents separated by the boggy Loddon Plains.
 The so-called "Sodden Loddons" were almost always muddy and crossing them took two hours or more.
 In wet weather the mud was frequently waist high, while in the dry it was only knee high.
-However, since 2013 track upgrades have seen the North Loddon Planes duckboarded, and the trail diverted around the South Loddon Plains through Philps Lead.
+However, since 2013, track upgrades have seen the North Loddon Planes duckboarded and the trail diverted around the South Loddon Plains through Philps Lead.
 This has allowed for significant environmental rejuvenation and reduced the difficulty of the first day.
 It was financed by donations from Dick Smith after he visited and was dismayed with the state of the trail.

 The second day's walk is shorter at 9 km, but steeper.
 After walking along the shores of Lake Vera the next two hours are spent struggling up the steep inclines to Barron Pass.
 Once on top the walker is presented with a dramatic view of Frenchmans Cap.
 From Barron Pass it is approximately another two hours to Tahune Hut, depending on fitness and pack weight.
 Water is often plentiful before Barron Pass, but scarce from there until reaching Lake Tahune.
 Walk time from Lake Vera to Lake Tahune is about four hours.

 There are two lakes on the way to the summit – Lake Vera, and Lake Tahune – there are huts at both of these locations.
 Lake Vera Hut was built in 1979 and sleeps 20 people in two two-tier bunk configurations.
 It is heated by a coal stove.

 Three huts have been built at Lake Tahune.
 Tahune #1 was built shortly after WW2 - it was destroyed by a bushfire in 1966.
 Tahune #2 was completed in 1971 - a prefabricated design that slept 16 people snugly, also in two two-tier bunks and was heated by a coal fuel stove.
 The hut was replaced in 2018 by Tahune #3 - an architecturally designed building that boasts excellent thermal properties as well as a hydro-electric power supply.
-Tahune #3 sleeps 24 people comfortably with heating provided by electric ceiling panels.
+Tahune #3 sleeps 24 people comfortably with heating provided by electric ceiling panels, this hut was also financially aided by the donations from Dick Smith.
 From Tahune, the summit is an ~2.5hr return trip - this should only be attempted in good weather.